My GTD Setup After 10 Years: What Survived and What I Changed

 Effort

 I estimate tasks roughly as #15min, #2h, or #6h.
-It is not about accuracy, only about seeing if I have a quick win, a medium chunk, or a full-day task ahead of me.
-I used to have more options like #30min or #4h, but they did not make a difference.
+It is not about accuracy, only about seeing at a glance if I have a quick win, a medium chunk, or a full-day task ahead of me.
+I used to have more options like #30min or #4h.
+They did not make a difference.
 Simplicity wins.

 Projects